 The following routine procedures must be followed to ensure correct and efficient use of the microscope while focusing.

-2. Rotate the scanning lens or the low power lens into position.
+1. Place the microscope slide with the specimen within the stage clips on the fixed stage.
+Move the slide to center the specimen over the opening in the stage directly over the light source.2.
+Rotate the scanning lens or the low power lens into position.
 While watching from the side to insure that the lens doesn't touch the specimen, turn the coarse focus knob to move the stage as close as it can get to the lens without touching the lens.
 (Always watch from the side whenever you move a specimen towards any objective lens to make sure the lens doesn't crash through the specimen and get damaged!)

 3. Now, while looking through the ocular lens, turn the coarse focus knob carefully, and slowly move the stage away from the lens until the specimen comes into vague focus.
 Then, use the fine focus knob to bring the specimen into sharp focus.